 Please visit the COVID-19 response page for resources and advice on managing through the crisis today and beyond.

 This pre-apprenticeship is a competitive, rigorous and fast-paced training program for early to mid-career professionals.
-The training consists of 8-weeks of remote learning with self-directed exercises, projects and homework plus real-time instructor-led online coaching on evenings and weekends.
+The training consists of 8 weeks of remote learning with self-directed exercises, projects and homework plus real-time instructor-led online coaching in the evenings and weekends.
 After completing the training, participants may go on to a paid apprenticeship, with Cognizant, as a full-stack developer.

 Class size is limited to 25.
 Registration deadline is January 11, 2021.